 I was finally ready to move past them.
 It was a big HaHa moment, indeed.

 Trying to hide them and not being accepting them was not the solution.
 I knew my fears were holding me back, but I thought I could do everything anyhow.
 The answer was simple: I could live through them, process them and flip their energy to serve me.
 I had to learn how to deal with them by accepting those ties holding me back from thriving as a person and as a businesswoman.

 Embracing change and a new life journey at 50

 So I started a long journey, a different kind of journey, this time.
 I was not travelling overseas and crisscrossing Australia on a solo adventure.
-This time was an inner-game journey, across my deepest self, searching for answers and trying to unlock myself.
+This time was an inner-game journey, searching for answers and trying to unlock me across my deepest self.
 I embraced those steps that helped me become familiar with what I had been avoiding for a long time.
 To make me feel good enough and always feel good.
 To stop feeling shame, to stop competing with myself and others.

 What is coaching and what it brought to me

 Coaching has become very popular lately, but not many people know what coaching exactly is.
 It’s not about teaching or advising someone on what to do next.
 It is more about deep listening, asking the right question to uncover hidden fears and blocks.
 It’s about envisioning others’ future goals by guiding them through the life journey as if you were a guide.